apache/mxnet/docs/how_to/s3_integration.md

     batch_size=4,
     resize=256)
 ```
-Following is more detailed instructions on how to use MXNet's S3 integration.
+Following is detailed instructions on how to use data from S3 for training.

 ## Step 1: Build MXNet with S3 integration enabled